Nothing's in my cart

 - Can Base Station 1.0 be used with SteamVR Base Station 2.0?

 - Which VIVE hardware is compatible with my base stations?

 - Is accidental base station damage covered by warranty?

 - Turning the controllers on or off

 - What does the status light on the controllers mean?

-- What should I do if any of the controllers is not tracked?
+- What should I do if a controller is not tracked?

-- How do I know which of the controllers is not being tracked?
+- How do I know which controller is not tracked?

-- What can I do if the controller's trackpad is oversensitive?
+- What can I do if the controller trackpad is oversensitive?

 - What should I do if my controller won't turn on?